 Electrical power supply is required for the new rotating brush & Brush System Control Panel (32.4A).
 An electrical capacity analysis was conducted by Stantec using SKM Power Tools and it was determined that the new rotating brush & Brush System Control Panel supply can be derived from the existing Dalles Dam electrical system via MCC FCQ7 compartment 1D.
 Refer to 8.4 Design Calculations.
-Electrical power supply is required for the new rotating brush (xxA).
-An electrical capacity analysis will be conducted by Stantec using SKM Power Tools to determine if the supply can be derived from the existing Dalles Dam electrical system (480VAC system).

 Raceway Routing

-The details of the raceway routing will be developed as part of the design process.
+Preliminary routing of new raceway is as follows: New conduit shall be installed from existing aluminum junction box located above MCC FCQ7 to a new pullbox located outside the service gallery doors.
+From there, new conduit shall be installed along the downstream side of the dam toward the east roadway.
+New conduit will continue across the existing asphalt roadway via new electrical ductbank to reach the upstream side of the dam.
+New conduit will continue along the upstream side of the dam toward the intake forebay deck where the new Brush System Control Panel will be installed.
+Additionally, new control conduit will be installed from existing East Exit Fish SCADA PLC to existing aluminum junction box located above MCC FCQ7.